w98935977/slurm_hpc_ansible/README.md

 - If you hit `Permission denied` errors related to Ansible temp dirs (typical in sandboxed environments), set `ANSIBLE_LOCAL_TEMP=$PWD/.ansible/tmp` before running the playbooks.
 - GPU scheduling currently only supports NVIDIA cards (uses `nvidia-smi` and `/dev/nvidia*`).
 AMD/other GPUs will just be treated as CPU-only nodes unless additional roles/templates are added.
 - Always update `inventory/production.ini` when nodes or IPs change; `prepare.ini` should only override per-host SSH usernames for the bootstrap stage.
+- Configure the infra node before running cluster playbooks so controllers/compute nodes can mount the exported paths (`nfs_client` role reads the definitions from `inventory/group_vars/infra.yml`).
+Remember to rotate the `slurmdbd` password via Ansible Vault for real deployments.

 Feel free to fork/extend these playbooks for more complex clusters—just keep the role-oriented structure intact so new functionality is easy to reuse.***